mmagnus/PyMOL4Spliceosome/README.md

     - 5ylz
 - ILS 5y88
 - 6G90: Prespliceosome structure provides insight into spliceosome assembly and regulation (map A2)
+- and more, see https://github.com/mmagnus/PyMOL4Spliceosome/releases to learn more about current stage of the project.

 The structures superimposed based on the U6 RNA.